subhranildas/UBUNTU_ENV_SETUP/README.md

 [JetBrainsMono-Download-Link](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/JetBrainsMono.zip)

 > [!TIP]
-> Please go through the README file in STARSHIP_CONFIG folder.
+> Go through the README file in STARSHIP_CONFIG folder.
 > Or the setup.sh can be run to get starship incorporated in the system.

 ### $\color{Aquamarine}{VIM}$ ###